Every nonprofit needs donors to survive.

 So what’s the difference?
 The answer is relationships.

-Here are five important ways you can build donor-centered relationships to boost your fundraising efforts:
+Here are 5 important ways you can build donor-centered relationships to boost your fundraising efforts:

 1. Meet face-to-face with your major donors and major donor prospects at least 3-4 times a year.
-Get out from behind your computer and desk and go meet with your donors.
+Get out from behind your computer and go meet with your donors.
 Remember that people give to people.
 Identify your top 10 donors from the last 12-18 months and the top 10 regular or monthly donors who might have future major gift potential.
 Focus on getting to know them better this year.
 That’s 20 people or about six visits each month.
 That’s very do-able.

 2. Communicate with your major donors and major donor prospects on a regular basis in between the face-to-face visits.
 Sending them letters, emails, or newsletters doesn’t count toward relationship-building activities.
 Relationship building activities are things that deepen their connection and interest in your organization.
 Consider inviting them to participate or observe one of your program activities (as appropriate), calling to share a great success story from your programs, or asking for their advice about some aspect of your fundraising (an upcoming event or grant application).